 Important: The position for councillors in England changed from 1 April 2014.

-Councillors in England should read the information in the note ‘L G P S Councillor Pensions (England) Update’.
+Councillors in England should read the relevant section of the Councillor pensions page of the LGPS member website.

 Can I opt out of the L G P S?